samimk/LoRaMQTTGateway/README.md

 ### Description
 This application provides basic gateway functionality between LoRa devices and MQTT broker. **LoRaMQTTGateway** is written for MicroPython running on ESP8266 or ESP32 boards.
 It uses Mauro Riva's module *sx127x.py* from his **uPyLoRaWAN** repository (https://github.com/lemariva/uPyLoRaWAN).
 The application has been tested on NodeMCU module (ESP8266), and Heltec's WiFi LoRa 32 module with OLED display (ESP32).
 For OLED display, old Adafruit's module *ssd1306.py* has been used (https://github.com/adafruit/micropython-adafruit-ssd1306).

+### Motivation
+LoRaWAN is surely a large-scale solution for integrating wireless devices into an IoT application.
+That made LoRaWAN infractructure too large and too complex for smaller applications, with relatively small number of wireless devices (less than a hundred).
+LoRaMQTTGateway is intended for such applications (such as smart home or similar).
+Since it exposes a widely-used MQTT to wireless devices, its integration into other existing systems should be very easy.

+Currently, no data encryption is used, having in mind that in most such cases data traffic is closed in a local network.
+Nevertheless, data encryption is one of the first features to be added to the LoRaMQTTGateway.

 ### LoRa messages and MQTT messages

 **LoRaMQTTGateway** connects to a MQTT broker and subcribes topic defined as *gw_topic/gw_id* from fields in a file *config.py*, and all its subtopics.